 - To set out a process for dealing with Child protection issues

 This document sets out the policies and procedures to be followed to safeguard children accessing services provided by our Children’s Centre.
-It will give clear direction and outline the legal duty of staff, volunteers, the Advisory group, Governing body and other professionals to safeguard and promote the welfare of all children at our Centre.
+It will give clear direction and outline the legal duty of staff, volunteers, Governing body and other professionals to safeguard and promote the welfare of all children at our Centre.

 How we do this:

 Through prevention – ensuring all reasonable measures are taken to minimise the risks of harm to children’s welfare